 - Protonix belongs to the class of medicines known as proton pump inhibitors (PPIs).

 - Effective at healing erosive esophagitis (a severe inflammation of the lining of the esophagus - the tube that carries food from the mouth to the stomach) and relieving symptoms of gastro-esophageal reflux disease (also known as heartburn).

 - Useful in the treatment of hypersecretory conditions such as Zollinger-Ellison syndrome.

-- Usually, only up to 8 weeks of treatment is required; although may be used for up to 12 months to maintain healing of erosive esophagitis.
+- Usually, only up to 8 weeks of treatment is required; although it may be used for up to 12 months to maintain the healing of erosive esophagitis.

-- No dosage adjustment is needed in people with kidney or liver disease or in the elderly.
+- No dosage adjustment is needed in people with kidney or liver disease or the elderly.

 - Protonix is available as a generic under the name pantoprazole.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: